doughahn/unofficial-opf-guides/docs/organized-play/org-play.md

 ### What are Chronicles & Boons?
 ---
-A `Chronicle` is a catch-all term for an official record in organized Play. it is like a receipt that tracks your earned XP, gold, and even access to certain special character options.
+A `Chronicle` is a catch-all term for an official record in organized Play.
+It a receipt that tracks your earned XP, gold, and even access to certain special character options.

-A `Boon` is a receipt that grants a rward of some kind to the player or PC.
+A `Boon` is a receipt that grants a reward of some kind to the player or PC.

 *Chronicle vs Boon*: You may hear the terms used interchangeably.
 Generally, this isn't a big deal.

 You can see how the post adventure chronicle is laid out [at the official Guide](https://www.organizedplayfoundation.org/Lorespire/pfs2guide._.Full-Guide#Filling_Out_a_Chronicle).

-No matter how you store your paperwork, you should kleep good records in a format you can show to other players.
+No matter how you store your paperwork, you should keep good records in a format you can show to other players.
 [Here is an example of a character's digital records.](https://drive.google.com/drive/folders/1SJCwmegf0it28Dk53L-MXRZxtNmo1Go2?usp=sharing) Note that the character has several kinds of boons, and uses a spreadsheet to track his inventory.
 The player could bring this character to any game, and show this paperwork to a GM who wished to audit the character.

 ## Achievement Points